EnvisionDoc/iam/best_practice.md

 ### Assets Manager

-**Major duties**: create the asset hierarchy and manage assets based on the business case scanarios.
+**Major job duties**: Create the asset hierarchy and manage assets based on the business case scanarios.
 Optionally, might create user accounts for internal and external users, for example, IoT engineer, and manage authorization for the users to do their job around EnOS.

-**Recommended permissions**
+**Recommended permissions**:

 The following services are the minimum required permissions for this role:
 - Asset Management